Hypercubers/hypercubing.xyz/docs/software/magiccube4d.md

 First off, you should read [MC4D's FAQ](https://superliminal.com/cube/faq.html) on the superliminal website.

 ??? warning "my computer wants to open the `.jar` file with notepad"
     This means that you haven't installed java properly.
-Make sure to get the newest from version [here](https://www.java.com/en/).
-After the installation, right click on the `mc4d-4-3-343.jar` file, and click open with Java(TM) Platform SE Binary.
+Make sure to get the newest version from [Java's website](https://www.java.com/en/).
+After the installation, right click on the `mc4d-4-3-343.jar` file, and click `open with Java(TM) Platform SE Binary`.

 ??? warning "facecolors.txt doesn't change my colors"
-    1. Make sure to close the program.
-Then reopen it, and reload the puzzle using the menu.
+    1. Try closing and reopening the program, and then reloading the puzzle using the menu.
     2. If you're on windows and you have show file extensions off in settings, then you may have accidentally named the file `facecolors.txt.txt`.
 Try renaming it to just `facecolors`.
-(Alternatively, enable showing file extensions in settings)
+(Alternatively, enable show file extensions in settings)